This project examines the role of ethical fashion enterprises in Bangladesh in the primary prevention of violence against women.

 Alex Devine [Nossal Institute for Global Health, UoM]

 Ben Neville [School of Management and Marketing, UoM]

-Khan R., ‘‘“Ethical Fashion”, Mobility and Women’s Empowerment’. (forthcoming) Cultural Studies.
-‘Mobilities, Borders and Precarities in Asia’s New Millenium’, University of Melbourne
+Khan R., ‘“Be creative” in Bangladesh?
+Mobility, empowerment and precarity in ethical fashion enterprise’.
+(2019) Cultural Studies.
+Special Issue.
+‘Mobilities, Borders and Precarities in Asia’s New Millenium’, University of Melbourne.

 Khan R., "Doing good and looking good?
 Women in 'fast fashion' activism" (2016) Women and Environments International Vol 96-97: 7-9.